 If you are insured under the YEL scheme (Entrepreneurs’ Pensions Act ), the waiting period is the date your illness began.
 If you are insured under the MYEL scheme (Farmers’ Pension Act), the waiting period is the date your illness began and the following three days.
 You may also get partial sickness allowance after or instead of full-time sickness allowance.
 You may get it if you can work as a self-employed person part time without risking your health.

-As employee, you may also get partial sickness allowance after or instead of full-time sickness allowance.
+As an employee or an entrepreneur, you may also get partial sickness allowance after or instead of full-time sickness allowance.
 You may get it if you can work part time even if you are ill and without risking your chances of getting better.
 The aim is that you go back to full-time work after partial sick leave.

-With a so-called A form medical certificate, you can get sickness allowance for at most 60 working days.
-A longer B form certificate gives you the right to sickness allowance for at most 300 working days, or roughly a year, for the same illness.
+With the so-called medical certificate A, you can usually get sickness allowance for a maximum of 60 working days.
+The more extensive statement B gives you the right to sickness allowance for a maximum of 300 working days, which is roughly one year.
 Saturdays and days before public holidays are also counted as working days, but not public holidays.

-When you are in rehabilitation, you can get financial support: rehabilitation allowance or fixed term disability pension, which is a rehabilitation subsidy.
-If you are too ill to take part in rehabilitation and go back to full or part time work, you can apply for a disability pension that you can get until further notice.
+When you are in rehabilitation, you can get financial support: rehabilitation allowance or fixed term disability pension, which is a rehabilitation subsidy granted by Kela.
+If you are too ill to take part in rehabilitation and go back to full or part time work, you can apply to your employment pension institution for a disability pension that you can get until further notice.
 A disability pension that you get for a fixed term or until further notice can also be paid to you as a partial benefit if you can work part time or manage lighter work.